United States men's Olympic water polo team records and statistics: Multiple Olympic medalists in water polo

 The following table is pre-sorted by number of Olympic medals (in descending order), type of the Olympic medal (in descending order), date of receiving an Olympic medal (in ascending order), name of the person (in ascending order), respectively.

 Six American athletes have each won two Olympic medals in water polo.
 Aside from Wally O'Connor, who won medals before World War II, all were members of the men's national team that won consecutive silver medals in 1984 and 1988.

 Monte Nitzkowski is the first and only man to have won two Olympic medals as the head coach of the United States men's national team.

 Terry Schroeder is the first and only American (man or woman) to have won medals in the Olympic water polo tournaments both as a player and as a head coach.

 Multiple Olympic medalists in water polo and swimming

 The following table is pre-sorted by number of Olympic medals (in descending order), type of the Olympic medal (in descending order), date of the Olympic water polo tournament (in ascending order), name of the player (in ascending order), respectively.

 Five American athletes have won Olympic medals in water polo and swimming.

 As a member of the 1924 and 1928 U.S. Olympic water polo team, Johnny Weissmuller won five Olympic gold medals in swimming and one bronze medal in water polo.

 Tim Shaw is the only American athlete to have won Olympic medals in water polo and swimming after World War II.

-Swimming Olympic medalists without an Olympic medal in water polo

-The following table is pre-sorted by number of Olympic medals (in descending order), type of the Olympic medal (in descending order), date of the Olympic water polo tournament (in ascending order), name of the player (in ascending order), respectively.

-Aside from five athletes above, another five American water polo players have won Olympic medals in swimming.

-Among the ten athletes, Brad Schumacher is the only American player to have competed in an Olympic water polo tournament since 2000.